mozilla/pkipolicy/rootstore/policy.md

 1.  provide some service relevant to typical users of our software products;
+2.  follow industry best practice for securing their networks, for example by conforming to the [CAB Forum Network Security Guidelines][NSGs] or a successor document;
-2.  enforce multi-factor authentication for all accounts capable of directly causing certificate issuance, or implement technical controls operated by the CA to restrict certificate issuance through the account to a limited set of pre-approved domains or email addresses;
+3.  enforce multi-factor authentication for all accounts capable of directly causing certificate issuance, or implement technical controls operated by the CA to restrict certificate issuance through the account to a limited set of pre-approved domains or email addresses;
-3.  prior to issuing certificates, verify certificate requests in a manner that we deem acceptable for the stated purpose(s) of the certificates;
+4.  prior to issuing certificates, verify certificate requests in a manner that we deem acceptable for the stated purpose(s) of the certificates;
-4.  verify that all of the information that is included in SSL certificates remains current and correct at time intervals of thirty-nine months or less; and
+5.  verify that all of the information that is included in SSL certificates remains current and correct at time intervals of thirty-nine months or less; and
-5.  otherwise operate in accordance with published criteria that we deem acceptable.
+6.  otherwise operate in accordance with published criteria that we deem acceptable.

 CAs MUST follow and be aware of discussions in the